open-cx/open-cx/docs/templates/Development-Report.md

 A good practice is to simplify this, avoiding repetitions, and automating the testing actions as much as possible.

 ---
-## Configuration and Change management
+## Configuration and change management

 Configuration and change management are key activities to control change to, and maintain the integrity of, a project’s artifacts (code, models, documents).